joshuadavidthomas/django-github-app/README.md

 4. Add django-github-app's webhook view to your Django project's urls.

+   For Django projects running on ASGI, use `django_github_app.views.AsyncWebhookView`:

    ```python
    from django.urls import path
    from django_github_app.views import AsyncWebhookView

    urlpatterns = [